 I’m just here to maybe make you reconsider your ideas about travel to and within Africa.

 Tourism reports suggest that when foreign travellers visit Africa, they go on safari.
 Or they stop, as well they might, in the world-class city at the tip of the teardrop in Cape Town.

 But that’s often about it.

 So, it got me thinking.

-That and a Twitter campaign a while back that encouraged me to share more stories about Africa to try to break down some stereotypes and “move the online conversation” beyond war, famine and the Lion King.
+To try to break down some stereotypes and “move the online conversation” beyond war, famine and the Lion King.

 Yes, I’m sure you know this already.

 But indulge me for a minute, won’t you?